 Professor Craig has spoken on numerous panels media conferences including Transforming Hollywood 5, Silicon Beach LA, and E2: The Evolution of Entertainment Conference.
 He guest lectures and participates in executive training for numerous organizations and other institutions, e.g., Shanghai Media Group, Jiangsu Broadcasting, and more.

 CMGT 543: Communication in the Entertainment Industry - media industries organization, management, and culture.

 CMGT 550: Hollywood 3.0 - entertainment franchises and transmedia branding.

-CMGT 552: Visual Storytelling - describes the management of feature film and scripted television development, production, and marketing and includes the production of an original scripted web series.
+CMGT 552: Visual Storytelling - the development, production, programming, and marketing of scripted film, TV, and web series.

 CMGT 559: Global Hollywood - evaluation of global and national media industries through the lens of US and China.